 Additional Travel Prep

-Buy a local SIM card at the airport or unlock your phone before traveling.
-US dollars work almost everywhere in Costa Rica, so you don’t need to exchange money before your trip.
+- Use US dollars: They work almost everywhere in Costa Rica, so you don’t need to exchange money before your trip for convenience.

 Conclusion